bangbingsyb/splitio-sample-app/README.md

 ### Impressions

-The sample web app sents an [impression](https://help.split.io/hc/en-us/articles/360020585192-Impressions) to Split for feature treatment evaluation.
-Each impression includes `split` as the feature flag name, `key` as the user ID, `treatment` as resulted feature variance, `timestamp` and other required metadata.
+The sample web app sents an [impression](https://help.split.io/hc/en-us/articles/360020585192-Impressions) to Split for every feature evaluation.
+Each impression includes `split` as the feature flag name, `key` as the user ID, `treatment` as the evaluated result of the feature flag, `timestamp` and other required metadata.
 A sample impression is shown below.

 ```
 {